 The 2nd Annual Greener Gateway Cleanup - April 29

-Governor Baker has issued a proclamation declaring the month of April 2017 to be “Keep Massachusetts Beautiful Month.”
-The Lee Greener Gateway Committee is sponsoring the 2nd Annual Lee Greener Gateway Cleanup on April 29th, which is part of the 2017 Great Massachusetts Litter Cleanup - with more than 100 communities taking part.
-We will meet at the gazebo near the Post Office at 9am, work in designated areas of town, and then have a celebratory thank- you reception around 11:30.
+Governor Baker has issued a proclamation declaring the month of April 2017 to be “Keep Massachusetts Beautiful Month” The Lee Greener Gateway Committee is sponsoring the 2nd Annual Lee Greener Gateway Cleanup on April 29th, which is part of the 2017 Great Massachusetts Litter Cleanup - with more than 100 communities taking part.
+We will meet at the gazebo near the Post Office at 9am, work in designated areas of town, and then have a celebratory thank-you reception around 11:30-12:00.
 The rain date is May 6th.
 We would love to have you join us!
 Volunteers are encouraged to bring work gloves and water and wear sturdy boots/shoes and bright clothing/hats.
-Contact Valerie Bluhm at email@example.com to volunteer and for more information.
+Contact Valerie Bluhm at firstname.lastname@example.org to volunteer and for more information.
 Last year's cleanup netted more than 200 bags of trash and recyclables, yet we didn't cover the whole town.
 With more volunteers this year, we can rid even more roadsides of litter.
 Help us make Lee an even Greener Gateway to the Berkshires.
 Join us April 29th.

 The Plastic Bag and Polystyrene Bylaws Go into Effect MAY 12th

 The bylaws regulate the use of thin-film plastic shopping bags and polystyrene drink and food containers and will go into effect May 12, 2017.
 The Committee, along with the Tri-Town Health Department and others, will do whatever it can to support a smooth transition.
 We've developed a wide-ranging list of activities we've started to carry out that are designed to inform the community about the bylaws and their implications and to help residents and establishments make any needed changes.